nystrom/rivo/docs/design.md

 A few language features introduce a block scope.
 Names defined inside the block are in scope only within the block and within enclosing blocks, if not shadowed.
-Variabls, function, data, and traits defined within the block are in scope throughout the block.
+Variables, functions, data types, and traits defined within the block are in scope throughout the block.
 These definitions can capture variables from the enclosing scopes.
+Definitions in a block may be mutually recursive.
-Forward references to variables are illegal.
+Forward references to non-lazy variables are illegal, however.
 It is not possible to use a variable in an expression or a formula before the variable is defined.
 If a variable is captured by a function (including within a trait or instance declaration), that function cannot be invoked before the variable is defined.
 If a variable is captured by a data (constructor) declaration, that constructor cannot be invoked before the variable is defined.
 The value of the block is the value of the last expression in the block.

-**Let expressions**
+## Let expressions
 A `let` expression tries to satisfy a formula, binding new variables as necessary.
 For example, `let 2 + x == 5` causes `x` to be bound to 3.
-The value of a `let` expression is the `()`.
+The value of a `let` expression is `.
 Variables bound in the `let` are in scope for the remainder of the enclosing block.
 The formula:

     let x :: xs == [1,2,3]